joe032022/Learn-Private-Geth-PoA-Ethereum-Network/README.md

-# Learn Private Geth PoA Ethereum Network
+# Learn Private Geth PoA Ethereum Network:

 `Note: "Should use virtual machine form AWS or Azure or any other Cloud Service provider."`
-- Can also run it on local machines for testing pourposes.
+- Can also run it on local machines for testing purposes.

 ## why build pvt blockchain?
 - privacy